Three Kings (1999 film): Planned re-release

+Reception

 Box office

 The film opened at number two at the United States box office for the weekend with a gross of $15,847,636, behind Double Jeopardy's second weekend gross of $17 million.
 Exit polls suggested the film played to an older audience than anticipated.
 The film grossed $60,652,036 in the United States and Canada and $47.1 million internationally, for a worldwide total of $107.8 million.